-4. Don’t fear the gatekeeper.
+4. Don’t Fear the Gatekeeper

 This isn’t a scary troll under a bridge, it's usually just a perfectly nice person who’s been told by their boss to never put through salespeople.
-I’ve found that the best way to get them to put you through is to be confident, kind, relaxed, and personable and try to pull them out of gatekeeper mode by getting them to laugh or chat as soon as they answer.
+The best way to get them to put you through is to be confident, kind, relaxed, and personable and try to pull them out of gatekeeper mode by getting them to laugh or chat as soon as they answer.

-5. Leave effective voicemails.
+5. Leave Effective Voicemails

 If you leave your name, company, and your full VBR, they’ll know you’re selling something and have enough information to decide if they want to call you back.
 Keep in mind that as soon as they know you’re trying to sell them something, their walls will go up and your chances go WAY down.
 Here’s how to avoid the delete button.

 Before you call, make sure you’ve reached out in some other way so you have something to reference.
 Speak in your normal, friendly voice and lead with their name instead of yours, then dangle a carrot that will hopefully make them interested enough to call you back.
 Also, don’t worry about saying who you’re with unless your company is one he knows that might pique his interest.

-Here’s an example: “Hi Jim, it’s Alex Holmes.
+Here’s an example: “Hi Jim, it’s Bob.
 Thanks for connecting on LinkedIn yesterday, I need to get in touch with you this week.
 I have a quick question for you about the open positions I saw on your site.
 I’m not applying but I have a great recommendation you need to hear about.
 You can reach me on my cell at 123-456-7890, again that’s 123-456-7890 and I’ll send you an email with my contact info when I hang up.
 I look forward to hearing from you Jim.
 Have a great day!"

-6. Put in extra effort.
+6. Put in Extra Effort

 Even in such a competitive environment like B2B sales, most salespeople don’t put any time or effort towards learning about their prospects or customizing their approach and then give up quickly.

-7. Know when to break up.
+7. Know When to Break Up

 Your time is valuable, and at some point you need to know when your time would be better spent on other prospects that are more likely to do business with you.
 It can be hard to decide when it’s time to give up on something when you felt so sure about it when you started.
-I used to work with a sales manager who always said things like “You can’t feed your family with a wish sandwich!” or “You can’t pay your electric bill with hopes and good feelings!”.
+We've heard sales managers say things like “You can’t feed your family with a wish sandwich!” or “You can’t pay your electric bill with hopes and good feelings!”.

 Above all, your attitude and outlook will be what determines your outcome and none of these tips will make any difference if you don’t have confidence, commitment, and a positive attitude (that’s swagger for you young folks!).